slackboxster/slackboxster.github.io/gencyber2017/lesson.md

 ### Mysql:

-    * only run it on loopback interface:
+It looks like this is not using the normal config directory

+* check what it's listening on: `netstat -tulpn | grep myslq`
+    * if "Local Address" starts with 0.0.0.0, it is public.
+If 127.0.0.1, it's private to this server.
 * configure: `nano /etc/mysql/my.cnf`
+* only run on the server's internal network.
-        * change: `bind-address = 127.0.0.1`
+    * change: `bind-address = 0.0.0.0` to `bind-address = 127.0.0.1`
-        * prevent loading local files: `local-infile=0`
+* prevent loading local files:
-    * at this point, this is probably as secure as we'll get it for single application servers.
-If you were running multiple databases on a single mysql instance, you'd want to do things a little differently.

-if "Local Address" starts with 0.0.0.0, it is public.
-If 127.0.0.1, it's private to this server.
+    * add this to the next line after bind-address: `local-infile=0`
+* restart the service: `service mysql restart`

+Don't run it as root!
+`user            = root`

+### postgres
+either remove or only bind to local.

 * Tomcat
     * https://www.owasp.org/index.php/Securing_tomcat